How To Sedate a Cat For Grooming

 What are some common ways to sedate your cat for grooming?

-Some common ways to sedate a cat for grooming include using oral sedatives prescribed by a veterinarian, utilizing calming plug-in diffusers or sprays, or using gentle, handling-based techniques to help keep your cat calm and relaxed during the grooming process.
+Some common ways to sedate a cat for grooming include using oral sedatives prescribed by a veterinarian, calming plug-in diffusers or sprays, or gentle, handling-based techniques to help keep your cat calm and relaxed during the grooming process.

 Can I sedate my cat at home for grooming?